 Deciding to become a foster parent is a big decision.
 Understanding the various steps, regulations, and requirements to pursue foster care in Florida is critical before you take the first step.
-Foster care in Florida is similar to foster care requirements in other states; however, there are some differences that are important to understand as you move forward.
+Foster care in Florida is similar to foster care requirements in other states; however, some differences are important to understand as you move forward.

 The Child Welfare Information Gateway defines foster care as “a temporary service provided by States for children who cannot live with their families.”
 Foster care in Florida starts with understanding if you meet the requirements and if you are emotionally, physically, and financially ready to bring a child into your family on a potentially temporary basis.
 Although you can adopt through foster care in Florida, there are separate steps to doing so as your foster care placement proceeds.
 Understanding the timelines, costs, and steps involved with foster care in Florida will help you take the first step.